JavierM42/react-line-wrapping-input/README.md

 The `suffix` optional prop renders some static text after the editable portion of the input.
 It can be useful for fields with units, such as "\_\_\_ minutes".

 The suffix is rendered in a `span` tag.
-Use the `suffixStyle` and/or `suffixClassName` props to style it if you need to.
+Use the `.line-wrapping-input-suffix` selector, the `suffixStyle` prop and/or the `suffixClassName` prop to style it if you need to.

 ### readOnly

 In addition to the standard `disabled` prop, a `readOnly` boolean prop is included.
-This will unmount the textarea and show the static content instead.
+This will unmount the `textarea` and show the static content instead.
 It can be useful when a disabled field is not desirable or if distinct _read-only_ and _disabled_ states are required.

 ### ref